 Money dedicated to Oklahoma’s education system will hit an all-time high this fiscal year.

 That’s no surprise.
-Ever-increasing education spending—per student, adjusted for inflation—has been a century-long trend in our state, as the nearby chart indicates (and data from this year’s spending hike aren’t even yet included in the chart).
+Ever-increasing education spending—per student, adjusted for inflation—has been a century-long trend in our state, as the chart below indicates.

 Of course, money is important.
 But our state’s political leaders operate in an environment of scarce resources and competing demands.
 More of them need to start pressing the question: How much is enough?
 What level of per-pupil spending is sufficient to provide a quality education?